 The rules of soccer are clear.
 If a goalie picks up or catches a back pass, the referee will award an indirect free-kick to the opposing team at the point on the field where the offense took place.

 A goalie will not receive a caution or yellow card for handling a back pass.
 Neither would they be shown a red card or be sent off.

 The only time a goalie may be shown a yellow card for a back pass is if they are persistently handling passes from their own players.
 This is because persistent offenses of any kind can result in a caution from the referee.
 Persistent back passes are no different.

 Hopefully, you will now see that there are multiple benefits to the back pass rule in soccer.

 - It’s a popular and successful rule with the fans

 - and forces goalies to become better with the ball at their feet

-If you are interested in exploring more about where and when goalies can use their hands, I encourage you to check out this article I recently wrote explain this area of the game.
+Check out my recent article about where and when goalies can use their hands if you want to understand more about this area of the game.

 And if you want to understand other terms in soccer, have a look at one of these other articles I’ve written: